ankitchiplunkar/Gobbler-Vault/README.md

 Gobbler's are inflationary.
 Holders will have to **actively** mint Gobblers using Goo else they will lose market share in an inflationary game.

 - **Artists**: Want to not be diluted but don't know the optimal strategy or cannot actively play.
-Deposit your Gobblers.
+Deposit your Gobbler.
 - **6, 7, 8 multipliers**: Analysis shows that players who hold Gobblers with 9 multipliers will buy all the Gobblers in first 2 months (if MAX BIDDING), hattip [paco0x](https://twitter.com/paco0x).
-Want to participate in forst 2 months?
+Want to participate in the first 2 months?
 Deposit your Gobbler.
-- **Gobbler sellers**: Want to sell your gobbler ASAP but don't know price it efficiently on Opensea?
+- **Gobbler sellers**: Want to sell your gobbler ASAP but don't know hoz to price it efficiently on Opensea?
 Deposit your Gobbler and sell `mGOB` on Uniswap (you will get the floor price)
 - **Gobbler buyers**: Want to buy a Gobbler but dont have enough Goo.
 Buy `mGOB` on Uniswap and withdraw a Gobbler.

 ## Usage